 Key takeaways

 Whether you’re looking to buy a home or simply renew your insurance policy, a 4-point inspection is going to be essential for providing your insurer with information about your home's risk.
-4-point inspections, while not required, are an important player in securing insurance for your new home.
+4-point inspections, while not always required, are an important player in securing insurance for your home.
 The streamline and specified nature of the inspection do not make them interchangeable with full inspections or mitigation inspections.
 Once you’ve received a passing grade, you–and more importantly, your insurance provider–will have a more clear understanding of the financial risk of your property.